 Now under the management of a second generation within Pepe’s family, the restaurant has undergone some expansion, leading to a potentially confusing situation with three different doors facing the street.
-If approaching from the rail station, use the first available entrance, a double door, once you’ve passed the building’s other tenants.
+If approaching from the rail station, go past the bus stop and then look for the double doors behind the fence in front of the storefronts.
 There is no bike rack, but it’s possible to lock up using one of the posts outside the restaurant.
 Just be careful not to inadvertently secure personal transport to the metal furniture displayed on the patio of the neighboring store.

 The restaurant’s interior is an ad-hoc mix of beer promotional decor, pictures of matadors, and even some Frida Kahlo prints.
 Most of the seating is in high-backed booths, although there are a few sunnier tables near the windows.
 A bar counter is set back inside the restaurant, and there’s also a second dining room suitable for large groups.
 In each setting, service always begin with a basket of fresh chips and two salsas in squeeze bottles.
 The red is mild, and the green is hot.
 Another option is to order some of the creamy guacamole to go with the chips.

 Just like the foods often associated with the heartland in the United States, Monterrey’s cuisine is oriented heavily toward beef, chicken, and pork but little in the way of seafood.
-Shrimp tacos have only recently been added to the menu.
-Grilled with a bit of a spice mix coating them, the prawns fill their corn tortilla wrappers capably, but they’re the only aquatic item at Pepe’s.
-More typical of Pepe’s menu is a mix of familiar staples such as tacos, enchiladas, burritos, and chimichangas side-by-side with regional dishes and day-of-the-week specials.
+Shrimp tacos have been featured at times as a special, and they’re always available as an enchilada filling but crustaceans are the only aquatic item at Pepe’s.
+More typical of Pepe’s menu is a mix of familiar staples such as tacos, enchiladas, burritos, and chimichangas with fillings of beef, pork, chicken, or cheese.
+These classics exist side-by-side with regional dishes and day-of-the-week specials.

 Sunday is mole day at Pepe’s.
 Actually, every day is mole day here with the #14 combination of shredded white meat chicken rolled into three enchiladas covered in mole poblano sauce.
 The mole at Pepe’s is complex with notes of chocolate, peppers, and many other flavors not so easily identified complimenting, rather than competing, with one another.
 The bonus on Sunday is that on that day the mole sauce is also served with whole pieces of chicken, including the option of dark meat for those who appreciate poultry beyond skinless, boneless breasts.